jhjn/pp/README.md

 <img src="https://i.postimg.cc/jqDnvm4b/pplogo.png" width="35%">
 </p>
 <p align="center">
-<b>The text preprocessor</b>
+<b>The POSIX sh text preprocessor</b>
 </p>

-**pp** is a [shellcheck](https://github.com/koalaman/shellcheck) linted POSIX sh script that replaces marked shell script with its output.
-It is a single executable script, under 100 sloc, that is super simple to use.
+**pp** is a [shellcheck](https://github.com/koalaman/shellcheck) linted, script written in ~50 s.l.o.
+POSIX sh that expands inline macros - also written in shell. **pp** is a much simpler processor than the *well-documented* [m4](https://www.gnu.org/software/m4/m4.html) without all the new commands and variables to learn.
+This program also adheres to the UNIX philosophy: doing one thing and doing it well, accepting stdin and writing to stdout.
+It is super easy and flexible to use, check out the [examples](#examples).

 **Uses Include**:

-* Preprocess text files before their final compilation (e.g. using [pandoc](https://github.com/jgm/pandoc)) extending markdown to add anything that can appear in STDOUT.
+* Preprocessing text files before their final compilation (e.g. pipe into pandoc [pandoc](https://github.com/jgm/pandoc) `pp file.md | pandoc -o file.pdf`) extending markdown to add anything that may appear in stdout.
 * Writing a book/website in markdown.
 Import text from different files, using a common header/footer while substituting relevant information (see [examples](#examples))
 * Don't leave your editor, enter a command on a line in your file, in vim tap in the shortcut (see [install](#install)) and it'll expand. `!! which python` expands to `/usr/local/opt/python/libexec/bin/python`.
 * Create always up to date, dynamic text files.
 Want a date at the top of the file that is always correct?
 A short up to date git log statement?
 Enter the commands and every time **pp** is run on the file, the output is up to date.
-> ...anything your command line can do...
-> because it **is** your *command*... line
+* Basically anything you do in the command line can automatically be filled in - in your text file.

 Intro
 -----
-This processor has one simple rule, two variables and line tags that together offer a large degree of flexibility.
+This processor has one simple rule and three variables that together offer a large degree of flexibility.

-**Rule**: Beginning a line with `!!` indicates a shell one-liner follows.
-All text until a newline will be evaluated with `sh` and the output - `/dev/stdout` - will replace the marked line in the output file.
-Without specifying an output, the input file is overwritten.
+**Rule**: Beginning a line with `!!` marks that the rest of the line (until newline) is a shell command to evaluate.
+The output then replaces the marked line when written to stdout.

-**Variables**: `$IN` and `$OUT` will be replaced by the names of the input text file and output text file respectively *before* the commands are run.

-**Tags**: Ending a line with a `#` followed by one of the 62 alpha-numeric characters tags that line's line number.
-A reference anywhere using `$` followed by the same tag character is replaced by the tagged line number *before* the commands are run.
+**Variables**: `$FILE, $line and $ln` are preset variables when appearing on marked lines. `$FILE` is the name of the marked up file. `$line` is a variable containing the contents of the marked line after the initial `!!` and any whitespace that may follow. `ln` is the line number of the current marked command.

 **Example**:
 ~~~